suvash19/NodeJS-web-app/README.md

-# Create a simple nodeJs application and deploy it onto a docker container.
+# Create a simple nodeJs application

 Create a working directory
 ```bash